-Mark Moseley was appointed Chief Operating Officer and Company Secretary of the GIHub on 1 April 2017 having initially joined the GI Hub as a Senior Director in November 2015 pursuant to a secondment agreement with the World Bank.
+Mark Moseley was appointed Acting CEO by the Board of GI Hub as of 11 October 2018 and has been the COO of the GI Hub since April 2017.
+He Joined the Hub as a Senior Director in November 2015, pursuant to a secondment agreement with the World Bank.
 He brings extensive global legal and multilateral development bank experience to his role with the GI Hub.

 During his time with the GIHub, Mark has led the work on the Hub’s ‘Leading Practices’ mandate, under which the GIHub develops tools and guidance materials for governments in both developed and emerging markets, including the PPP Risk Allocation tool.
 Mark also represents the GI Hub at the meetings of the G20 Infrastructure Working Group.

 At the World Bank, Mark held the position of Lead Lawyer in the PPP Group, where his work was focused on legal, regulatory, and contractual arrangements for public-private partnership transactions.
 He was the Task Team Leader for the World Bank Public-Private Partnerships Infrastructure Resource Center (PPPIRC) Website Project, and for the Recommended PPP Contractual Provisions Initiative.
 In addition, he coordinated the World Bank Group’s interactions with the G20 in regard to infrastructure.

 Prior to joining the World Bank, Mark was Practice Group Manager of the Energy, Projects and Construction Group of a major international law firm in London, having previously practised as an energy lawyer in Canada for over twenty years.
 Mark is an occasional lecturer at the Harvard Kennedy School and at the University of Dundee’s Centre for Energy, Petroleum and Mineral Law and Policy.